Anubhab17/STXGCN/README.md

 # **Folders**

+- '''R
+data
-- 'data' contains the cleaned data of the air pollutants along with the
+''' contains the cleaned data of the air pollutants along with the